BFS For FFS

 Efficiency

-Bait finesse gear allows anglers to improve efficiency by reducing line twists, eliminating leaders (when opting for straight fluorocarbon), and can extend the distance/speed of every cast when properly tuned.
+Properly tuned bait-finesse gear allows anglers to boost efficiency by reducing line twists, improving accuracy, and often enhancing the distance/speed of every cast.
 Throughout a long season of fishing, this will tip the statistical scales in your favor, providing a slight edge over the competition.
 Ditching your spinning setup may seem a touch extreme for a small increase in performance, but experienced tournament anglers know that a little advantage can be all it takes to turn a second place finish into a big payday.

 Accuracy & Stealth

-While advanced real time sonar is fairly precise and responsive, it still relies on the angler to deliver a pinpoint cast to be effective.
-The farther away from your boat your sonar gets, the wider the sonar cone becomes.
-So, even though that little dot at 60ft looks like it is directly in front of your transducer, it can be 5-6ft to the left or the right.
-This emphasizes the importance of both casting distance and accuracy, which a finely tuned bait finesse reel delivers in spades.
+While advanced real-time sonar is fairly precise and responsive, it still relies on the angler to deliver a pinpoint cast to be effective.
+The farther out your sonar is tuned to scan, the wider the sonar cone becomes.
+So, even though that little dot at 60 feet looks like it's directly in front of your transducer, it can be 5- to 6-feet to the left or the right.
+This emphasizes the importance of both casting distance and accuracy, which a finely tuned bait-finesse reel delivers in spades.

-On the opposite end of the spectrum, when the boat and/or fish are moving it's common to make short, quick pitches in order to get your bait in front of a target before they disappear off of the screen.
-While pitching with a spinning setup is possible, it's cumbersome and clunky in comparison to casting gear.
-With a BFS reel those short casts become as effortless and as accurate as pitching with a 1/2oz jig on 20lb.
+On the opposite end of the spectrum, when the boat and/or fish are moving, it's common to make short, quick pitches in order to get your bait in front of a target before it disappears off the screen.
+While pitching with a spinning setup is possible, it's clunky in comparison to casting gear.
+With a BFS reel, those short casts become as effortless and as accurate as pitching with a half-ounce jig on 20-pound test.

 Bait Control

 Tricking that pixelated blob on your screen into biting can be just as frustrating as “old school” fishing.
-Whether you rely on a strolling bait, jighead minnow, or a spybait to fool fish with live sonar, all of these downsized baits rely on fine input from the angler to fool fish into biting.
-The angler controls the action of the bait, as well as, where that bait moves in relation to the fish.
-While actively feeding fish may chase down your bait from a distance, larger more discerning fish may need the bait placed just above their nose multiple times before they decide to nibble.
+Whether you rely on a strolling bait, jighead minnow, or a spybait to fool fish with live sonar, all of these downsized baits rely on fine input from the angler to coax a strike.
+While actively feeding fish may chase down your bait from a distance, fish that are less active or more educated may need the bait placed just above their nose multiple times before they decide to nibble.

 Parting Thoughts

-When paired together, BFS and FFS creates a highly effective duo that allows anglers to precisely target fish with a lightweight presentation that will fool the largest, and most seasoned bass.
-We have personally found that there are advantages to be gained, especially for hardcore tournament anglers when switching your spinning “scope” rod to a bait finesse setup.
-And for non-tournament anglers and spinning rod enthusiasts, the sheer fun factor is worth the investment alone.
-When every fish feels like a big one, it’s a good day!
+When paired together, BFS and FFS creates a highly effective duo that allows anglers to precisely target fish with a lightweight presentation that will fool the largest and most seasoned bass.
+We have personally found that there are advantages to be gained, especially for hardcore tournament anglers when switching your spinning “scope” rod to a bait-finesse setup.
+For non-tournament anglers and spinning rod enthusiasts, the sheer fun factor is worth the investment alone.
+When every fish feels like a big one, it’s a very good day!

 Related Articles